Read with BonusRead with Bonus

 Wendy had grown accustomed to these insults.

-It was the diamond ring Ethan had bought her with all his money when his pharmaceutical company landed its first big order.
+Ethan had bought this ring with all the money he had when his pharmaceutical company received its first big order.

 It cost less than ten thousand dollars, but it was filled with Ethan's love.